ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 ## New Deployment Registration

 Data providers can register deployments after the user account has been created.
 New deployment registration is a 1 or 2 step process, depending on whether the deployment is current or historical.
-If the deployment is current or in the future and you would like the data to be released on the **Global Telecommunication System (GTS)**, you must request a [WMO id](http://www.wmo.int/pages/prog/amp/mmop/buoy-ids.html) for the glider.
+If the deployment is current or in the future and you would like the data to be released on the **Global Telecommunication System (GTS)**, you must request a WMO ID for the glider.
 This ID must be referenced as a [global](ngdac-netcdf-file-format-version-2.html#description--examples-of-required-global-attributes) attribute as well as an attribute of the file's [platform](ngdac-netcdf-file-format-version-2.html#platform) variable in each NetCDF file uploaded to the **NGDAC**.

 The next step is to register the deployment with the **NGDAC**.

 ### Requesting a WMO ID

-In order for the datasets to be released to the [Global Telecommunication System](http://www.wmo.int/pages/prog/www/TEM/index_en.html), the glider must be assigned a **WMO ID**.
-All **WMO ID** requests should be sent to:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[glider.dac.support@noaa.gov](mailto:glider.dac.support@noaa.gov?subject=WMO ID%20Request)

-The following information must be provided for each request:
+A WMO ID is required to release real-time glider profiles to the [Global Telecommunication System](https://community.wmo.int/en/activity-areas/global-telecommunication-system-gts).
+WMO IDs that have previously been assigned to a glider for one deployment region can now be used regardless of the new deployment location.
+So, if a glider has been assigned a WMO ID, it may continue to be used for that glider deployed anywhere in the world.

+**Submit new WMO ID requests to:**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;glider.dac.support@noaa.gov

+Please provide the following **required** information:
++ Program (typically the provider's institution; NOT the project, as a glider can be used for multiple different projects over its lifetime)
++ Glider Model (e.g. Slocum G2, Spray, Seaglider, etc)
-+ Data provider
++ Glider Name
++ Glider Serial # (if not available, then the Glider Call Sign will be used)

+We also recommend providing:
-+ Glider name
++ Glider Call Sign
 + Approximate deployment date
 + Approximate deployment location (GPS coordinates)
++ Provider name

-Once the request is received, it will be forwarded to the [National Data Buoy Center](http://www.ndbc.noaa.gov/) and the assigned **WMO ID** will be sent to the requestor/data provider.
+Once the request is received, it will be promptly submitted by the GDAC Team to the [OceanOPS](https://www.ocean-ops.org/) / [OceanGliders Request Identifiers Interface](https://www.ocean-ops.org/board?t=oceangliders).
+The assigned WMO ID will be sent to the requestor/data provider, typically in 1 business day.

-**IMPORTANT**: WMO ids are assigned based on the [WMO region](http://en.wikipedia.org/wiki/Location_identifier#WMO_station_identifiers) in which the glider is deployed.
-Once assigned, the WMO id may be used on successive deployments of the same glider provided it is deployed in the same WMO region.  **You do not need to acquire a different WMO id each time the glider is deployed, provided it is deployed in the same WMO region.**
+**Note:** OceanOPS enables providers to submit a WMO ID request directly through the OceanGliders Request Identifiers Interface, following the [OceanOPS guidelines](https://www.ocean-ops.org/metadata/#howtorequestids); however, this practice is discouraged, as it requires a user to be declared as a contact point of the US Glider DAC program and the GDAC already provides this WMO ID assignment as a centralized service.
+IOOS **highly recommends** that users request new WMO IDs via the GDAC rather than directly through OceanOPS.

 ### Deployment Creation